ajinkabeer/Portfolio/README.md

 A simple portfolio page built using HTML and CSS.

 # 💫 Deploy
-This webpsite deployed on GitHub pages.
+This app is deployed on GitHub pages.